SerkBlack88/HTML-Essentials-HomeTask/README.md

 ### HTML and CSS

-### HTML-Essentials-HomeTask
+### CSS-Essentials-HomeTask

-This is the code of the first practice of the HTML and CSS course.
+This is the code of the CSS-Essentials-HomeTask

 ### Created by: Sergio Zapata